 Verses 1-3 open with a description, not a definition of faith (πίστις).
 Faith, properly speaking, is far more multifaceted than the Preacher discloses here.
 But, again, he is preaching a sermon, not writing dogmatic theology.
-This working definition will do for the purposes he intends and so, he names those aspects of faith he purposes to encourage among his auditors/readers.
+This working definition will do for the purposes he intends.
+So, he names those aspects of faith he purposes to encourage among his auditors/readers.

 So, while one part of the Preacher’s definition describes what faith has, another part describes what faith perceives.
-Thomas G. Long (in his commentary entitled Hebrews: Interpretation: A Bible Commentary for Teaching and Preaching, published by WJK Books, 1997) explains: “The affirmation that faith is ‘the conviction of things not seen’ points to faith’s capacity to discern reality not visible to the naked eye.”
-St. Paul adds, “What can be seen is temporary, but what cannot be seen is enteral… [so] we walk by faith, not by sight” (2 Corinthians 4:18; 5:7).
+Thomas G. Long (explains: “The affirmation that faith is ‘the conviction of things not seen’ points to faith’s capacity to discern reality not visible to the naked eye.”
+Saint Paul adds, “What can be seen is temporary, but what cannot be seen is enteral… [so] we walk by faith, not by sight” (2 Corinthians 4:18; 5:7).
 Long continues, “To the eye of faith, the universe is not simply an aimless swirl of energy and matter but a creation, an expression of the love of God sustained by God’s hidden providence.
 As the Preacher says, ‘The worlds were preparedly the Word of God, so that what is seen was made from things that are not visible’ (Hebrews 11:3).”

-Commentator John W. Kleinig (in his Hebrews Concordia Commentary: a Theological Exposition of Sacred Scripture, published by Concordia Publishing House, 2017) does a great service drawing out the idea of faith as “sight.”
+Commentator John W. Kleinig (in) does a great service drawing out the idea of faith as “sight.”
 The word “seeing” appears in 11:1, 3, 5, 7 and 13 with the negative adjective “unseen” elsewhere.
-“Perceiving” and the negated, “things that are invisible,” are juxtaposed in 11:3, while “showing” appears in 11:14.
+“Perceiving” and the negated “things that are invisible” are juxtaposed in 11:3, while “showing” appears in 11:14.
 The repeated emphasis concerns running the race, faithfully and persistently, with their eyes fixed on Jesus to the very end, like Abraham and Moses, who saw the one and only living God who is otherwise unseen.

-One final point.
-The nexus between faith and seeing bears on each person who has been baptized.
+One final point, the nexus between faith and seeing bears on each person who has been baptized.
 Baptism itself is referred to in this same book of Hebrews as an “enlightening” which, along with the word “illumination,” was a favorite term of the Ancient Church for baptism.
-The Holy Spirit brings light, that is, He brings faith in Christ Jesus, enlightening the mind to the reality of our Lord’s rule and reign by way of the Cross and resurrection.
-To have faith is to believe—to see and so trust—God reigns on Earth, as He does in Heaven, through Jesus Christ, in the power of the Holy Spirit.
-And further, this faith has hope His will shall in fact be completely done on Earth as it is in Heaven on the Last Day and to work toward that end even now by walking in faith, and not by worldly “sight.”
+The Holy Spirit brings light.
+That is, He brings faith in Christ Jesus, enlightening the mind to the reality of our Lord’s rule and reign by way of the Cross and resurrection.
+To have faith is to believe, to see, and so trust God reigns on Earth as He does in Heaven, through Jesus Christ, in the power of the Holy Spirit.
+Further, this faith has hope His will shall, in fact, be completely done on Earth as it is in Heaven on the Last Day and to work toward that end even now by walking in faith, and not by worldly “sight.”

 * It is interesting to note how the Preacher does not introduce the stories to his congregation.
 He assumes they already know them by way of catechetical formation.
-The people apparently read and study the Bible, they know the books of Moses and Joshua.
+The people apparently read and study the Bible.
+They know the books of both Moses and Joshua.

 Concordia Theology-Various helps from Concordia Seminary in St. Louis, MO to assist you in preaching Hebrews 11:1-16.